Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 For example, if an investor is saving to buy a new car in the next three years, buy and hold may not make sense.
 Rather, that investor may consider putting their money in a savings vehicle that avoids market risk, such as a high-yield savings account.

 In many ways, a buy and hold strategy is a way to set it and forget it.
-It’s that type of thinking that can help investors avoid panic selling stocks when markets are volatile.
+It’s that type of thinking that could help investors avoid panic selling stocks when markets are volatile.

-At the same time, portfolios are dynamic, and it’s a good idea to check up on them on a regular basis—once a year or quarterly—to determine if they need to be rebalanced.
+At the same time, portfolios are dynamic, and it’s a good idea to check up on them on a regular basis — once a year or quarterly — to determine if they need to be rebalanced.

 If the stock market is doing well, for example, a portfolio may become overallocated to stocks.
 At that point an investor may choose to sell some stocks and purchase bonds, or simply pull back on buying new stocks in favor of new bond purchases.